Pinta (yacht)

 Pinta was a series of racing yachts owned by German industrialist and yachtsman Willi Illbruck.
-Pinta raced for DYC (Der Düsseldorfer Yachtclub) and KYC (Kieler Yacht-Club).
+Pinta raced for DYC (Düsseldorfer Yachtclub) and KYC (Kieler Yacht Club).

 Willi Illbruck started sailing his first Pinta, a one-ton yacht, in 1969.

-Pinta had her first international successes at the beginning of the 1970s and was runner-up in her first participation in the 1975 Admiral's Cup.
+Pinta had its first international successes at the beginning of the 1970s and was runner-up in the 1975 Admiral's Cup, the first time it participated in the event.

-Between 1982 and 1983, Willi Illbruck and Udo Schütz built 7/8-rigged boats using the new honeycomb technique.
-Germany won the 1983 Admiral's Cup with Willi Illbruck's Pinta and Udo Schütz's Container.
+Between 1982 and 1983, Willi Illbruck and Udo Schultz built 7/8-rigged boats using the new honeycomb technique.
+Germany won the 1983 Admiral's Cup with Willi Illbruck Pinta and Udo Schultz Container.

-Introducing the slogan “The Fight Goes On!” in 1993, the year turned out to be “Year of the Cups,” the most successful year in Pinta’s history.
+Introducing the slogan "The Fight Goes On!" in 1993, the year turned out to be "Year of the Cups", the most successful year in Pinta's history.
 With a 100% professional crew, Pinta won the Admiral's Cup and the 1993 One Ton Cup with Russell Coutts as skipper/tactician.
 Pinta defended the One Ton Cup again in 1994, now with John Kostecki as skipper/tactician and Rod Davis as helmsman.

 John Kostecki continued as skipper/tactician on the team from 1994.